Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/README.md

 ### Advanced configuration

-The Azure Monitor Distro includes .NET OpenTelemetry instrumentation for ASP.NET Core, HttpClient, and SQLClient.
-However, you can customize the instrumentation included or use additional instrumentation on your own using the OpenTelemetry SDK API.
+The Azure Monitor Distro includes .NET OpenTelemetry instrumentation for [ASP.NET Core](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.AspNetCore/), [HttpClient](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.Http/), and [SQLClient](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.SqlClient).
+However, you can customize the instrumentation included or use additional instrumentation on your own using the OpenTelemetry API.
 Here are some examples of how to customize the instrumentation:

 #### Customizing ASP.NET Core Instrumentation Options